shirsh94/flutter_doc_scanner/README.md

 dependencies:
   flutter:
     sdk: flutter
-  flutter_doc_scanner: ^0.0.7
+  flutter_doc_scanner: ^0.0.10

 ```
 Got it!
 Here's a more detailed explanation:

 ## Project Setup
-Follow the steps below to set up your Flutter project on Android and iOS.
+Follow the steps below to set up your Flutter project on Android, iOS, and Web.

 ### Android